 Integra Financial, Inc. only operates in the United States, and for regulatory reasons cannot accept customers who reside in other countries.

 Customers must have a permanent U.S. address, a U.S. Social Security Number, and a checking account from a U.S. bank.

 Do you offer tax or attorney services?

 We do not offer tax or attorney services.
-However, we routinely work with our clients current CPAs and attorneys.
-If you don't have relationships with these sorts of professionals we can give you some reputable contacts to consider.
+However, we routinely work with our clients’ current CPAs and attorneys.
+If you do not have an existing relationship with a CPA or attorney, we can provide reputable contacts to consider.